ERRORLY/errorly.github.io/content/_index.md

 - [SumCode](/sumcode) - A smart tool that helps you generate code quickly and efficiently
 - [Laukey](/Laukey) - A powerful and beautifully designed password manager packed with features
-- [Wodo](/wodo) - A Simple yet Powerful Tool to manage your todos and organise it for different use cases through branches

 More projects are in development and will be released soon.